 Those yogis who achieve a very deep meditation state through the awakening of the ‘third eye’ put themselves into a state of timelessness, as do those under the influence of the psychedelic chemical DMT.
 Those who have returned from a near death experience, Anita Moorjani and Dr Mary Neale being two of the more famous living examples, also experience this timeless awareness.
 The pineal is the first gland to be created in the body, one month after conception, and is the last functioning part of the body at death with a great psychedelic shot of DMT to take us into the next dimension of body-less timelessness.

 Our universe is made of three dimensions, space, mass and time.
-Space is then split into three sub-dimensions: the light-reflecting space, that which we can see; light-absorbing space (black holes); and the dimension of wormholes, (a space version of the laundry chute in a multi-level home).
-Mass is also split into three, height, length and width.
+Mass is split into three sub-dimensions, height, length and width.
+Space is also split into three sub-dimensions: the light-reflecting space, that which we can see, light-absorbing space (black holes), and the dimension of wormholes, (a space version of the laundry chute in a multi-level home).
 The universe is the ultimate example of mathematical symmetry and so we can reasonably presume that time also has three dimensions which would then bring us to the great number 9 in universal majesty.
 We understand lineal or solar time, it has a beginning, middle and an end.
 A second possible dimension would be managed time, the process of time appearing to slow down or speed up; and then dreamtime completes the third dimension of time.
 Maybe when we experience Deja vu, or when we dream of ourselves in an unfamiliar setting or get a sense of some spiritual force, maybe that is just our us connecting briefly to ourselves or others in another dimension.
 Is our mind in sleep mode simply wandering through the cosmic human database that is stored in the ether?
 That would be a long way into the speculative theory zone for us in this lineal time dimension.
 But perhaps that next level is manifested in what we know as the visitors/ guardians/ aliens?
 When ‘man would eat from the tree of life and live forever’.
 (Genesis).

 Is that the time?
-Doesn’t time just fly by when you are immersed in writing?
-I must get off to bed; my melatonin levels are signalling that I need eight hours of timeless downtime from this game of life.
+Doesn’t it just fly by when you are immersed in writing?
+I must get off to bed; my melatonin levels are signaling that I need eight hours of timeless downtime from this process of life.
 I need to sleep…..to sleep perchance to dream.
 (Credit: Hamlet, an avatar of Wm.
 Shakespeare).